Table of contents

 Each check-in should have a simple analysis section that helps the reader understand how the team got to where they are and if changes need to happen to move forward.

-Don't forget to have health checks on your Objectives.
+Don't forget to have monthly health checks on your Objectives.

 Tracking your Key Results will greatly increase the focus of the teams.
 But it's a good practice to step back to grade the Objectives at least once a month.